spatie/laravel-welcome-notification/README.md

 ### Preparing the welcome form view

 The `welcome` view that ships with the package, will be rendered when somebody click the welcome link in the welcome notification mail.
-You should style this view yourself yourself.
+You should style this view yourself.
 You can publish the views with this command:

 ```bash
 php artisan vendor:publish --provider="Spatie\WelcomeNotification\WelcomeNotificationServiceProvider" --tag="views"